-If you or your child has painless scrotal swelling, call your doctor.
-After an initial appointment, your doctor may refer you to a doctor who specializes in urinary tract and male sexual disorders (urologist).
+If you or your child has painless scrotal swelling, you might be referred to a doctor who specializes in urinary tract and male sexual disorders (urologist).

 What you can do